Mexico puts U.S. ties under review as Trump stirs new tensions

 Despite heated public rhetoric, some senior Mexican officials say privately they believe Trump's Twitter attacks in the past week were more intended to fire up his voter base and attack his domestic opponents than hurt Mexico.

-Videgaray said NAFTA talks would continue at the Summit of the Americas, which government officials responsible for the renegotiation are expected to attend.
+Videgaray said NAFTA talks would continue at the end of this week at the Summit of the Americas in Lima, Peru, which government officials responsible for the renegotiation are expected to attend.

-(Reporting by Dave Graham; Additional reporting by Roberta Rampton and Lesley Wroughton in Washington and Gabriel Stargardter in Mexico City; Editing by Frank Jack Daniel, Tom Brown and Cynthia Osterman)
+(Reporting by Dave Graham; Editing by Frank Jack Daniel and Tom Brown)